 Insufficient tears is the obvious reason someone has uncomfortable dry eyes, but when the cornea has dead epithelial cells on its surface the real discomfort begins.
 Our corneas are super sensitive due to the large number of densely packed nerve fibres.
 So while the white of our eye can look red and inflamed it actually causes very little discomfort, contrary to the cornea the sclera has very few nerve fibres.
 Hence you can touch the white of your eye without any great affect where as touching your cornea is a different matter.

 Thealoz Duo eye drops are a preservative free eye drop with Trehalose as the active ingredient.
-It id the most widely used eye drop in Europe and one of our first go to drop in our clinics.
-It is recommended three times daily, and crucially every day as distinct from days you are aware of the dryness.
-Trehalose crucially reduces the death of the front surface cells on your cornea allowing them to survive in the dry environment only to revive once dehydration is restored. like the plant in the desert that looks dead only to revive and thrive when the rains come.
+It is the most widely used eye drop in Europe and one of our first “go to” drop in our clinics.
+It is recommended three times daily, and crucially every day, as distinct from days you are aware of the dryness.
+Trehalose crucially reduces the death of the front surface cells on your cornea allowing them to survive in the dry environment only to revive once dehydration is restored.
+Like the plant in the desert that looks dead only to revive and thrive when the rains come.

 Thealoz duo comes in a thicker single unit formulation also which we advise patient who often wake during the night or early morning with an uncomfortable dry eye to instil into the bed before lights out